Aliman00/tekaohswg.github.io/new.md

 ![](assets/images/new/018.PNG)

-Now, click the network icon (up and down arrows) on the right side of the taskbar and click `Edit Connections...`.
+Now, click the network icon (the ethernet jack) on the right side of the taskbar and click `Edit Connections...`.
 In the window that appears, select `Wired connection 1` and click the gear icon at the bottom of the window.
 Click on the tab called `IPv4 settings`.
 For the Method, select `Manual`.
 Then under addresses, click `Add`.
 For your address, enter an address that has the same first three numbers as the IP address you noted earlier, but substitute the fourth number for `250`.
 In the example, I started with the IP address `192.168.1.76`, so I will enter `192.168.1.250`.
 This should almost always be safely outside your DHCP address pool.
 If you press Tab when you're done, the Netmask will be populated automatically.
+If it doesn't, it should usually be `24`.
 The Gateway should be the IP address of your router.
 (If you're not sure, check for a sticker on your router or maybe the manual.
 You can also run `route -n` from a terminal.)
 For your DNS servers, enter `1.1.1.1,8.8.8.8,8.8.4.4`.
 Click `Save` when you're done and close the Network Connections window.

 ![](assets/images/new/019.PNG)